 During the lease term in Arlington Ridge

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Arlington Ridge, the tenant must allow us to go into the rental.
-Some good reasons to access rental are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Arlington Ridge, the renter must allow us to enter the rental property.
+Some solid reasons to go into rental property are to:

 - Perform maintenance or improvements,

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental home.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Arlington Ridge.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Arlington Ridge.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good archive for landlords in Arlington Ridge
+a good reference for rental investors in Arlington Ridge

-- Before you lease out your investment in Arlington Ridge
+- Before you put a renter in your rental in Arlington Ridge

 - Collections and evictions